telerik/winforms-docs/gridview/getting-started.md

 The example below demonstrates creating a hierarchical grid presenting two tables *Product Category* and *Product Information*.

+>caption Figure 1: The final result from the tutorial.

 ![grid-getting-started 001](images/grid-getting-started001.png)

 ## Setting up the Form